UKLLC/Guidebook/ukllc_book/docs/linked_geo_data/environmental_datasets/neighbourhood_datasets/README/greenspace_README.md

 Each greenspace metric is available for either circular buffers (CB – a circle around a specific address point) or network polygons (NP - given distance along a road and path network from a specific address point) for a range of distances.

- Example circular buffers and network polygons are shown in Figure 1.
+Figure 1 shows example circular buffers and network polygons.
 <img src="../images/greenspace_network.png" width="500"/>

 ***Figure 1 : Comparison of 300m circular buffers and network polygons for randomly selected addresses in different locations***